top of page

 Section 1 Name

-The name of this unincorporated association shall be the Noe Valley Democratic Club, hereinafter (“NVDC”).
+The name of this unincorporated association must be the Noe Valley Democratic Club, hereinafter (“NVDC”).

 Section 2 Principal Office

-The principal office of this unincorporated association shall be located within Noe Valley at the address of the President.
-The Executive Board may change the principal office from one location to another within Noe Valley by noticing the changed address and effective date and such changes of address shall not be deemed an amendment of these Bylaws.
+The principal office of this unincorporated association must be located within Noe Valley at the address of the President.
+The Executive Board may change the principal office from one location to another within Noe Valley by noticing the changed address and effective date and such changes of address is not deemed an amendment of these Bylaws.

 Article 2 – Definitions

-a) The NVDC boundaries as established by the membership shall include as defined below Noe Valley and also parts of Glen Park, the Mission and Eureka Valley.
+a) The NVDC boundaries as established by the membership includes, as defined below, Noe Valley and also parts of Glen Park, the Mission, and Eureka Valley.

 NORTH: 19th Street from Market Street to Mission Street